 Optimizing with Nuxt Image

-Of the three metrics that you would optimize for, Largest Contentful Paint (LCP) always proved to be the most difficult for me.
+Of the three metrics to optimize for, Largest Contentful Paint (LCP) has always proved to be the most difficult.
 LCP measures the loading speed of the largest element on a webpage, which is typically an image or video.
 A poor LCP score can negatively impact user experience and search engine rankings.

 PageSpeed Insights is a popular tool for analyzing web page performance.
-It provides suggestions for improving page load times and optimizing the LCP metric.
-Some of the recommendations include compressing images, using modern image formats like webp, and optimizing images for different screen sizes using the srcset
+It provides suggestions for improving load times and optimizing the LCP metric — including compressing images, using modern formats like WebP, and optimizing for different screen sizes with the srcset attribute.

-In the initial rebuild of the Ogre Cave, following these recommendations gave me some pretty good results.
-I optimized my images for LCP by manually converting them to the webp format and creating multiple versions for different screen sizes using the srcset
+In the initial rebuild of the Ogre Cave, following these recommendations gave me pretty good results.
+I manually converted images to WebP and created multiple versions for different screen sizes using srcset.

-The results were desirable but the process was not.
-It was unwieldy.
-It was time-consuming.
-And it was unsustainable for larger implementations.
+The results were good but the process was not.
+It was unwieldy, time-consuming, and unsustainable at scale.

-I have a couple past and on-going projects were this was not even possible since the content creators and developers are not from the same pool of resources.
+I have a couple of past and ongoing projects where this wasn't even feasible — the content creators and developers weren't from the same team.

 The Solution: Nuxt Image

-Nuxt Image is a powerful image optimization module for Nuxt.js, which is the framework for building this site and a lot of my more recent projects.
-With Nuxt Image, I could easily optimize images for different screen sizes and formats, including webp.
-It automatically generates multiple versions of an image and serves the appropriate one based on the user's device and screen size.
+Nuxt Image is a powerful image optimization module for Nuxt.js, the framework behind this site and most of my recent projects.
+With Nuxt Image, I can easily optimize images for different screen sizes and formats, including WebP.
+It automatically generates multiple versions and serves the right one based on the user's device and screen size.

-Nuxt Image offers several cool tricks that can further optimize image loading speed.
-For instance, it provides lazy-loading, which loads images only when they become visible on the screen.
-It also supports progressive image loading, which displays a low-quality placeholder image first, then gradually loads the full-quality image in the background.
+Nuxt Image also offers some useful extras.
+It supports lazy-loading, which loads images only when they become visible on screen, and progressive image loading, which shows a low-quality placeholder while the full image loads in the background.

 Installing Nuxt Image

-Like most Nuxt module, installation is very straightforward.
-You can install as a dev dependency using yarn
+Like most Nuxt modules, installation is straightforward.
+You can install it as a dev dependency using yarn, npm, or in my case pnpm.

 pnpm i -D @nuxt/image-edge